JJ/hoborg/text/text.md

 Closed for repairs
 -----------------------

-After New Orleans, something had janged loose in the head of Rufus the mechanical man man.
+After New Orleans, something had become  loose in the head of Rufus the mechanical man man.
+But I thought he was just moody until he flatly told me that he was taking Manuel away from the circus.
 There was something funky going on there.
 Up until yesterday it was working perfectly and all of a sudden the mech breaks down and has to be taken somewhere for repairs.